ramonamorim/password-manager/README.md

 ### Frontend
 I chose to use React to develop the front-end of the application, leveraging its ability to create interactive and responsive user interfaces.
 Material-UI complemented React by providing a wide range of ready-to-use components that followed the design guidelines of Material Design, making the application's interface attractive and intuitive for users.
 By implementing operations for listing, creating, updating, and deleting records, I built a data management system.
-This allowed users to efficiently and user-friendlyly view, add, edit, and remove information.
-By combining the power of React with the styling and components provided by Material-UI, we created a robust and effective user experience for the application
+This allowed users to efficiently and user-friendly view, add, edit, and remove information.
+By combining the power of React with the styling and components provided by Material-UI, we created a robust and effective user experience for the application.

 - Run `npm install` to install all the dependencies necessary for the project.
-- To start the project, simply navigate to the root folder 'my-app' and then run the `npm start` command, which will launch the server and make the application accessible in your
+- To start the project, simply navigate to the root folder 'my-app' and then run the `npm start` command, which will launch the server and make the application accessible.

 ### Backend